top of page

 One of VidDay's co-founder Jeff Laxson’s pet peeves?
 Writing ‘HBD’ on someone’s Facebook wall.

 Social media promises to make us more connected.
 But that’s not really true.
-Saying “HBD” on someone’s Facebook wall to wish them a happy birthday has become acceptable… and so empty.
+Saying “HBD” on someone’s Facebook wall to wish them a happy birthday has become acceptable

 That’s just one part of a more in-depth interview Jeff recently had, discussing how technological innovation can change our communication.